Article I – Name

 The membership duration is from the beginning of the NETC Conference until the beginning of the following Conference.

-The steering committee is made up of 11 ongoing members.
-Any NETC member can run for the steering committee, and steering committee members will remain active NETC members.
+Any NETC member can run for the Board, and Board members will remain active NETC members.

 - Vice President

 - * 1862: North Central Region – North Central Cooperative Extension Association (NCCEA)